 - Dip a piece of oyster mushroom in the milk mixture, shaking off excess.
 Then, coat it in the flour mixture and shake off extra.
 Repeat for the remaining mushrooms.

-- Lightly coat the bottom of the air fryer basket with oil, and place mushrooms in one layer without overlapping.
+- Lightly coat mushrooms with oil on both sides using a cooking spray, and place mushrooms in one layer without overlapping.
 (Hence, you might need to cook them in batches)

 - Serve them with dipping sauce of choice, and enjoy!